nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-IniFiles.md

   ini.Store<std::string>(u8"ExampleSection", u8"Value1", u8"Bonjour");
   ```

-* If you load an existing `.ini` file, it will analyze its format and use
+* If you load an existing `.ini` file, it will collect some statistics while
-  the same type of newlines (CRLF / LF), empty lines around properties
+  parsing.
+Then it will use the same type of newlines (CRLF / LF) and it will
-  and spaces around the assignment operator for any properties being added.
+  choose whether to place empty lines around options and and spaces between
+  assignments by matching the file's existing style.

 * Multi-line values are supported.
 This can be useful if you want to list
   command line parameters or if you have genuine line breaks in your values: